Rich-Harris/roadtrip/README.md

 This library assumes your browser supports the HTML5 history API, and Promises.
 You can polyfill the history API with [devote/HTML5-History-API](https://github.com/devote/HTML5-History-API) (I haven't tried this, would welcome feedback from anyone who has), and you can provide a [Promises/A+ compliant](https://promisesaplus.com/) `Promise` object with `roadtrip.Promise === Promise` (otherwise it will use `window.Promise`).

+## Building and testing

+For testing, roadtrip uses [jsdom](https://github.com/tmpvar/jsdom), which requires [io.js](https://iojs.org/en/index.html) rather than [node.js](https://nodejs.org/).
+You'll therefore need to install io before you can build or test the library.

+To test, run `npm test`.
+To build to `./dist`, run `npm run build` (this will fail if the tests fail).

 ## License